 As for the Amati 1000, it shares a striking resemblance to the second-generation Mazda Sentia/929, which in turn became the Kia Enterprise.
 If only a W12 motor had powered them…

-The Eunos name will be familiar to anyone who has imported a Mazda MX-5 from Japan, as this was the name given to the roadster in its domestic market.
+Eunos will be familiar to anyone who has imported a Mazda MX-5 from Japan, as this was the name given to the roadster in its domestic market.
 As an aside, Amati is an anagram of ‘Miata’, the North American name for the MX-5.

 There’s some overlap with the Amati brand because the achingly cool Mazda Eunos Cosmo was destined to be the luxury coupe for the failed North American brand.
 It would have been a fitting car for a brand focused on sporting luxury.